This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 11| Paint a picture

-Use craft paint or whatever paint you have on hand.
-For younger kids, place a piece of paper inside a gallon size ziplock bag, add some paint and let them “paint” through the plastic for less mess!
+For younger kids, place a piece of paper inside a gallon size ziplock bag, add some finger paints and let them “paint” through the plastic for less mess!

 12| Make potato stamps